 The Group's financial results can be significantly affected by the amount of provisions for expected credit losses.
 Determining the amount of such provisions involves the use of numerous estimates and assumptions.
 As a result, the level of provisions and other reserves that the Group has set aside might prove insufficient and the Group might be required to create significant additional provisions and other reserves in future periods.
-Primarily due to an increase in NPLs as a consequence of the depreciation of the Turkish Lira and the contraction in the growth of the Turkish economy, the Group's NPL ratio increased from 6.1% as of 31 December 2018 to 7.0% as of 31 December 2019 and 6.0% as of 31 December 2020 and the Stage 2 loans to performing loans ratio increased from 9.8% as of 31 December 2018 to 10.4% as of 31 December 2019 and 10.1% as of 31 December 2020.
-The Group's provisions for loan losses and other receivables increased to TL 2,530 million as of 31 December 2020 from TL 1,919 million as of 31 December 2019, which was itself a reduction from TL 2,231 million as of 31 December 2018.
-It should be noted that, as a result of March 2020 decisions by the BRSA relating to the government's response to the COVID-19 pandemic, the length of the period of non-payment before a loan or other receivable is considered to be non-performing was temporarily extended through 30 June 2021, which thus might result in some loans and other receivables with an overdue amount between 90 and 180 days to remain classified as performing (i.e., Stage 2 loans) during this period when they might have been classified as NPLs absent these temporary actions.
-This change is likely to temporarily reduce recognition of NPLs and, as a result, the Group's reported NPLs during the relevant period might not be indicative of the Group's asset quality compared to prior periods.
+Primarily due to an increase in NPLs as a consequence of the depreciation of the Turkish Lira and the contraction in the growth of the Turkish economy, the Group's NPL ratio changed from 7.0% as of 31 December 2019 to 6.0% as of 31 December 2020 and then 4.2% as of 31 December 2021 and the Stage 2 loans to performing loans ratio changed from 10.4% as of 31 December 2019 to 10.1% as of 31 December 2020 and 8.9% as of 31 December 2021.
+The Group's provisions for loan losses and other receivables increased to TL 3,311 million as of 31 December 2021 from TL 2,530 million as of 31 December 2020, which was itself an increase from TL 1,919 million as of 31 December 2019.
+It should be noted that, as a result of March 2020 decisions by the BRSA relating to the government's response to the COVID-19 pandemic, the length of the period of non-payment before a loan or other receivable is considered to be non-performing was temporarily extended through 30 June 2021 and then further extended through 30 September 2021, which thus resulted in some loans and other receivables with an overdue amount between 90 and 180 days to remain classified as performing (i.e., Stage 2 loans) during this period when they might have been classified as NPLs absent these temporary actions (on 16 September 2021, the BRSA announced that, notwithstanding the expiration of this temporary rule on 30 September 2021, it would still apply to loans that were overdue for more than 91 days but not more than 180 days as of 1 October 2021).
+This change temporarily reduced recognition of NPLs and, as a result, the Group's reported NPLs as of 31 December 2020 might not be indicative of the Group's asset quality compared to other periods.
 See "Turkish Regulatory Environment - Expected Credit Losses."